UtrechtUniversity/kickstarter/README.md

 ### Output

-The output is a CSV file which is the input file with additional columns containing the NAICS codes as well as the input and output tokens.
+The output is a CSV file which is the input file with additional columns containing the NAICS codes as well as the number of input tokens used and the output tokens produced by ChatGPT.
 Here is the output corresponding to the example input above:
 <div  style="font-size: 4px;">

 | name | blurb | category | subcategory |  naics code | input tokens | output tokens